basiliscos/cpp-rotor/docs/Design.md

 starts, it needs to open TCP connector to remote side and perform successful authorization", i.e. it suspends initialization (shutdown) until some external events occur.

+## Miscellaneous topics

+### Contract and its violation

+It is absolutely correct to **fail initialization** because an actor will be asked to shutdown, probably with up-scaling the problem; however **fail shutdown** for `rotor` is violation of the contract, similar to an exception in destructor in C++.
+What can the micro framework do in that situation?
+Out of the box it delegates the issue to the `system_context_t` which default implementation is to print the error and invoke `std::termiate`.

+You can override the `on_error` method and hope, that it will continue to work.
+The most likely it will, however, there will be a memory leak.
+The *rotor part* of the leak in the failed to shutdown actor still can be handled via cleaning internal rotor resources (see `tests/actor_test.cpp` the `force_cleanup()` method how to do that).
+Still the most likely there are non-rotor leaked resources, which have to be released too.
+So, if you are routing this way, you are on very very very shaky ground near UB, and the advice not to go here at all.

+If a client-actor refuses to `unlink` in time, when server-actor asked it (because it was asked to shut down), it is also violation of the contract.

+If you meeting the issue, you should tune (shutdown) timeouts for your actors to give them enough breath to finish activities they are doing.
+For example, as the (parent) supervisor shutdowns after all its children are shut down, then the parent supervisor shutdown timeout *should be greater* then the corresponding timeout of any of its children.
+Probably, the easiest way to start is to use everywhere some fixed, but large enough, timeout (e.g. `100ms`) everywhere, and only later, if the problem occurs, tune individual timeouts on demand.

+It is recommended to launch code under memory sanitizer tool like `valgrind` to make sure everything is correctly cleaned.